materials-data-facility/awesome-bayesian-optimization/readme.md

 <!-- CONTENT -->

 ## Tutorials
+The tutorials section includes a collection of hands-on guides, jupyter notebooks, and step-by-step instructions for applying Bayesian optimization techniques to various materials science and chemistry problems.

 ## Software

+This section features a curated list of software packages and libraries that implement Bayesian optimization algorithms.
+These tools provide a wide range of functionalities and are designed to be easily integrated into materials science and chemistry workflows.

 - [Adaptive Experimentation Platform (Ax)](https://ax.dev/) is a user-friendly, modular, and actively developed general-purpose Bayesian optimization platform with support for simple and advanced optimization tasks such as noisy, multi-objective, multi-task, multi-fidelity, batch, high-dimensional, linearly constrained, nonlinearly constrained, mixed continuous/discrete/categorical, and contextual Bayesian optimization.
 - [BoTorch](https://botorch.org/) is the backbone that makes up the Ax platform and allows for greater customization and specialized algorithms such as risk-averse Bayesian optimization and constraint active search.